noahshrader/pullr/SHORTCODES.md

 Short codes
 =========

-You can use any tag with **data-pullr** attributes set to some value.
-If that model/attribute exists its content will be inserted directly in that tag.
+You can use any tag with **data-pullr** attribute set to some value.
+If that model/attribute exists its value will be inserted directly in that tag.
+If it doesn't exist nothing will happen.

 Code example:
 ```